bakyt92/11_ft_irc/docs/plan.md

   + to inspect communication between your reference server (or your server) and you your client
   + we used a modified version of this proxy: https://github.com/LiveOverflow/PwnAdventure3/blob/master/tools/proxy/proxy_part9.py.
   + to easily debug your server and also gives you the ability to check how already existing one behaves
+* Once a user has joined a channel, he receives information about all commands his server receives affecting the channel: JOIN, MODE, KICK, QUIT and of course PRIVMSG/NOTICE
 * non-blocking
   + https://www.ibm.com/docs/en/i/7.3?topic=designs-example-nonblocking-io-select
 * сигналы